highfestiva/scimed-surveyor/README.md

 updates, but wasn't able to.
 Fixing that would probably speed up the process when handling tens of thousands of documents.

-Some caching (RAM) is added internally in [http-server.py](http-server/http-server.py), and a little in nginx, but more could probably be done to improve performance.
+Some caching in RAM is used internally in [http-server.py](http-server/http-server.py), and a little cache exists in nginx, but more could probably be done to improve performance.

 Performance when loading tens of thousands of articles is bad.
 Improvements are probably mostly found in Elasticsearch indexing and Bokeh use.

 The map is really slow.
-One reason is that the country geometry definitions have too high resolution, for instance downloading 55 countries yields a 5.9 MB gzipped JSON, or 200 times bigger than a time series on 20k articles.
+One reason is that the country geometry definitions have too high resolution, for instance downloading 55 countries yields a 5.9 MB gzipped JSON, or 200 times larger than a time series on 20k articles.
 That high resolution also makes zooming/panning the map an excrutiating experience.